ZachSaucier/sveltekit-blog/src/lib/posts/2025/user-centered-iteration.md

 In 2018, around the 150k user mark, I started getting too many feature requests to keep up with in my free time.
 I decided to make a premium version to help justify putting in more time into maintaining the free version.

 After a couple of weeks, I had a premium version along with [a marketing page](https://justread.link/) and user management pages.
 Now I earn (mostly) passive income from it monthly!
 The free version still serves ~240k users every week, including many students and people with disabilities.
 I still update it but only small pieces at a time — most of it is in "good enough" shape.
-[TODO add more info about iteratively adding new features]

 ## Maybe the key is to care but not strive for perfection